Gennady Khazanov

 He is an acquaintance of Russian President Vladimir Putin.
 In March 2014, he signed a letter in support of Putin's position on Russia's military intervention in Ukraine.

-In 1992, during a rally, Zhirinovsky told Khazanov: "Khazanov, an Israeli citizen, what are you doing here?
+In 1992, during a rally, Vladimir Zhirinovsky told Khazanov: "Khazanov, an Israeli citizen, what are you doing here?
 Only traitors and scoundrels have dual citizenship and go against their own state."
-Indeed, Khazanov revealed himself to be a traitor and a scoundrel.